wcgordon1/TustinRecruiting/src/content/jobs/tr-it-operations-specialist-compton-it-o-hegzwo.md

 ---
 position: IT Operations Specialist
 description: >-
-  ## Position Overview

-  This is an exciting on-site opportunity for an IT Operations Specialist with a focus on SaaS solutions in Compton, CA. As part of a dynamic enterprise software company, you will play a crucial role in ensuring the smooth operation of cloud platforms and B2B tech services.
-Embedded within a regional team of over 10 talented professionals, you will contribute to our mission while enjoying a collaborative and tech-forward work environment.
-This role demands a balance of technical prowess and team coordination, with occasional travel within a 30-mile radius from your home bas...
+  Position Overview This is an exciting onsite opportunity for an IT Operations Specialist with a focus on SaaS solutions in Compton, CA. As part of a dynamic enterprise software company, you will play a crucial role in ensuring the smooth operation of cloud platforms and B2B tech services.
+Embedded within a regional team of over 10 talented professionals, you will contribute to our mission while enjoying a collaborative and techforward work environment.
+This role demands a balance of technical prowess and team coordination, with occasional travel within a 30mile radius from your home bas...
 location: 'Compton, CA'
 team: Software
 schedule: Standard Business Hours